1. Registration Requirements

-The camp nurse is at camp full time throughout the summer.
-A local physician is also available to see any of our campers as necessary.
-We use the services of a local critical care clinic or local hospital as required, ensuring proper medical attention for all campers.
+Medical Care At Camp: The camp nurse is at camp full time throughout the summer.
+A local physician visits the camp once a week or more on an as needed basis.
+We also use the services of a local critical care clinic or local hospital as required, ensuring proper medical attention for all campers.
 If your child is ill and/or requires serious medical attention, camp staff will contact you.
 Please inform us whenever you will be out of town during the summer so that we will always know how to reach you in case of emergency.

 Habonim Dror Camp Moshava takes great care in providing nutritious and varied kosher meals to our campers.
 Vegetarian meals are also provided.
 Food is part of the fun, such as when campers get treats for birthday celebrations, holidays and other special occasions.